-Possible Trump Georgia indictment set to be televised, judge rules
+Trump Georgia indictment televised after judges ruling

-‘If a grand jury presents an indictment, that’s usually in the afternoon, and you can film and photograph that,’ judge tells media
+‘If a grand jury presents an indictment, that’s usually in the afternoon, and you can film and photograph that,’ judge told media

 Related video: Trump heaps praise on far-right conspiracy theorist Laura Loomer

-Part of Donald Trump’s expected indictment in Georgia is set to be televised, a judge has ruled.
+Part of Donald Trump’s indictment in Georgia was televised after a judge decided in the media’s favour.

 The Fulton County superior court judge presiding over the grand jury in the case, Robert McBurney, told reporters that “if a grand jury presents an indictment, that’s usually in the afternoon, and you can film and photograph that,” The Messenger reported.

-Fulton County District Attorney Fani Willis has started presenting her case to the jury which will decide if Mr Trump should be indicted for his attempts to overturn the 2020 election results in the state.
+Fulton County District Attorney Fani Willis presented her case to the jury on Monday, which voted to indict Mr Trump for his alleged attempts to overturn the 2020 election results in the state.

-The jury for this case only meets on Mondays and Tuesdays, prompting speculation that charges may soon come.
+There are 13 felony charges against Trump, including RICO, conspiracy to commit forgery, filing false documents, Solicitation of Violation of Oath by Public Officer and more.

-The judge said any filing won’t be read aloud in the courtroom.
+In addition, 18 Trump associates have also been indicted, including former White House chief of staff mark Meadows and former New York City mayor Rudy Giuliani.

 When Mr Trump was indicted on the federal level, cameras weren’t allowed in court.